James E. Lockyer: Life and career

 For 16 years (1983-1999) Lockyer held public office.
 He was elected to Moncton City Council in 1983 and re-elected in 1986.
 In the 1987 New Brunswick general election, Lockyer was elected to the Legislative Assembly of New Brunswick as the Liberal Party's candidate for the riding of Moncton West.
 He was re-elected in 1991 and 1995 New Brunswick general elections.
 Following his party taking power, on October 27, 1987 Lockyer was appointed Attorney General and Minister of Justice, posts he would hold twice.
 In addition, he served as the Minister of Supply and Services and Minister of Education.
 For three months in 1998 he was the acting Minister of Economic Development and Tourism.
 His last Cabinet post was Solicitor General in 1998-1999.
 In the 1999 New Brunswick general election James Lockyer lost by 1,253 votes to the Progressive Conservative Party's candidate.
 During his time as a member of the Legislative Assembly, Lockyer was Chairman of The Select Committee on Maritime Economic Union which reported its recommendations to the Legislative Assembly in 1992 as well as a member of the Law Amendments Committee and other standing committees.

 Lockyer is a former president of the Law Society of New Brunswick.
 He was appointed Queen's Counsel in 1987.
 Between 2003 and 2005, he was a member on the Federal Government's Transportation Appeal Tribunal of Canada (TATC).
 He is a former member of the New Brunswick Securities Commission.
-He served twenty-three years in the Canadian Armed Forces Reserve and was awarded the Canadian Forces Decoration and Clasp.
-He is currently the Honorary Colonel of the 8th Canadian Hussars (Princess Louise's).
+He served twenty-three years in the Canadian Armed Forces Reserve and was awarded the Canadian Forces' Decoration and Clasp.
+He was appointed Honorary Colonel of the 8th Canadian Hussars (Princess Louise's) from 2016 to 2024.
+He was appointed Colonel-Commandant of the Royal Canadian Armoured Corps on 1 June 2024.